ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 - Under-informed and
 - Utterly Misinformed

-the only way to be properly informed is to put new information through the evaluation filter (no matter how clean or cluttered it is) and honing this information (particulars) processing procedure in practice so that prejudiced propaganda can be pried of for purity.
+the only way to be properly informed is to put new information through the evaluation filter (no matter how clean or cluttered it is) and honing this information (particulars) processing procedure in practice so that prejudiced propaganda can be purged for purity.
 Simple probability shows us how we are more likely to be wrong than right about things we have little to no knowledge in: by the sheer fact that there are many more ways to be wrong than not!
 The significance of this feedback loop for self-correction should not be understated, because that is exactly what we call **learning!**

-# In defence of staying-put! uncompromisingness inflexibility
+# In defence of inflexibility!
 Could there be any merits to narrow/close mindedness?
 A funny quote I remember seeing somewhere:
 > The problem with narrow-minded people is that **their mouths is always open!** :stuck_out_tongue_closed_eyes:

-## quick side-note
+## quick side-note (or side-swipe :wink:)
-The extent to which I have trouble understanding people is simply illustrative in that some of my dear friends who I love and respect are proud to tag themselves as a [Conservative](http://www.thesaurus.com/browse/conservative), and I find it interesting how the thesauras generously adorn the word with such epithets as :smiley: :
+The extent to which I have trouble understanding people is illustrative in that some of my dear friends, who I love and respect, are proud to brand themselves as [Conservatives](http://www.thesaurus.com/browse/conservative), and I find it amusing how the thesauras generously adorn the word with such epithets as :smiley: :
 - illiberal
 - inflexible
 - unimaginative